-Centre for Study of Society and Secularism along with Central Board of Dawoodi Bohra Community (CBDBC), Institute of Islamic Studies (IIS) and Bohra Youth Sansthan (BYS) is pleased to announce that K.P Ramanunni has won the first Dr. Asghar Ali Engineer Memorial Award constituted in 2019.
+Centre for Study of Society and Secularism along with Central Board of Dawoodi Bohra Community (CBDBC), Institute of Islamic Studies (IIS) and Bohra Youth Sansthan (BYS) is pleased to announce that K.P Ramanunni has won the first Dr. Asghar Ali Engineer Memorial Lifetime Achievement Award constituted in 2019.

 K.P Ramanunni is a prolific writer whose award winning works including Sufi Paranja Katha and Daivathinte Pusthakam have contributed immensely to the sphere of religious and communal amity.
 They invite readers to the similarities in the religions of both Hindus and Muslims, in their rituals and in the teachings of wise Gurus in both the traditions.
 Ramanunni’s very first novel Sufi Paranja Katha won the two most prestigious awards for Malayalam Literature – The Kerala Sahitya Akademi award and the Edassery award.
 Sufi Paranja Katha has been translated to English, French, Hindi, Kannada, Tamil, Konkani, Telugu and Bengali.
 The Hindi and Kannada versions were published by Sahitya Akademi, New Delhi.